For more information on obtaining power of attorney with your partner, see our guide to getting power of attorney for a couple

 What happens if there's no power of attorney?

-If a person loses the mental capacity to make their own decisions, either through illness or accident, then it is possible for a third party to apply to become their deputy from that point on.
+If a person loses the mental capacity to make their own decisions, either through illness or accident, then it is possible for a third party to apply for Court of Protection Deputyship.
 They will have to contact the Court of Protection, which will then review the case and make a decision.
 This can be conducted through the post and not necessarily at a hearing.